Matezzzz/Image_outpainting/log.md

             * add closing, fill small empty regions, empty small filled regions, if there is a region spanning from left to right border, fill everything below it
         * If a mask occurs at multiple consecutive times, it will be in the final mask too

+#13.3.

+* Should implement the neural nets - I will rewrite the provided implementation in tensorflow, just read the code so far

 #14.3.

+* start implementing the tokenizer
+    * Using a slightly different upscaling in the decoder (residual instead of nearest scale + convolution)
+    * Some operations are slightly different compared to original maskgit so the code is simpler (entropy loss is missing for example)

+#15.3

+* tokenizer doesn't train, latent losses suspiciouslty low.
+Try training without quantizer + codebook -> was due to a bug.
+Now just a VAE works
+* codebook works as well.
+Samples are quite low quality and latent losses are still extremely small
+* Problem - ordered images, need a larger shuffle limit